-“Atrium quads” can provide private, secure, spacious, flexible, single-family urban living at densities comparable to garden apartments.
+“Atrium quads” can provide private, secure, spacious, flexible, single-family urban living at densities comparable to those provided by garden apartments.

 For millennia, various cultures have built courtyard housing to efficiently solve multiple challenges.
 The Chinese siheyuan, Japanese machiya, Egyptian Cairene houses, Greek peristyle oikos, Roman atrium domus, Spanish el patio casas, and others were designed to fit their environments and times.

 As we look forward to post-pandemic time, with separation and social distancing having become ingrained behaviors, we can anticipate that clusters of courtyard houses will appeal to the market.
 These homes can offer larger and more private and secure places that protect residents from the necessities of sharing multifamily communal spaces such as lobbies, elevators, hallways, stairways, mailrooms, garages, gyms, media and community rooms, and pools, while also providing multifunctional densities that can support urbanity, especially in urbanizing suburbs.
 At the same time, the courtyard houses are smaller, more secure, efficient, economic, affordable, sustainable, walkable, and urban than homes in single-family detached (SFD) housing neighborhoods.

 Progressive state land use legislation has recently started allowing courtyard housing.
 With a 2019 statute, Oregon became the first state to require cities with more than 25,000 people to allow “missing middle” housing—townhouses, cottage clusters, duplexes, triplexes, and quadplexes—on land zoned for SFD and other residential uses within urban growth boundaries.
 A proposed California statute to permit the same density on SFD land lost by only three votes in the state Senate in January 2020.
 Vermont is considering a similar statute, and Minneapolis now allows triplexes on SFD land.